 CONTRIBUTED BY LOUISE DUPUY

-Uniqlo is an internationally recognised Japanese clothing brand.
+Uniqlo is an internationally recognized Japanese clothing brand.
 With several locations on Okinawa, there’s no excuse not to give it a look!

 Uniqlo specializes in casual cool styles for men, women, and children.
 Their laid-back lines and comfy designs make a lot of pieces timeless and fit for any occasion.
 Year round you can shop staple items such as jeans, plain t-shirts, office wear, and cardigans, to name but a few.